chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <p align="center">
   <b> Figure: Collection View of the Cellxgene Data Portal <b>
 </p>

-In this tutorial, you will gain all the essential information for doing the following:
-- curating one of your own single cell datasets in a streamlined manner
-- using CZI curation tools to perform most of the curation work
-- uploading data in the cellxgene data portal
-- navigating the portal and ensuring public or private access to your datasets
-- basic data exploration in the cellxgene explorer view

-Beyond this we hope that you see the value of using this portal as a publishing platform and also welcome any comments that pertain improving the portal and curation experience.
-You can contact us via [support email]()

 ## Why contribute?
  - link permanence, allows you to reference data portal links in publication with guarantee that the link will always be there